kaustavdm/opentok-video-embed-demo/README.md

 This demo does not require using any of OpenTok SDKs because all it uses are code snippets for OpenTok video embeds.
 The application is just a proof-of-concept to demonstrate that video embeds can be used for interesting purposes.

+**Note**: This branch contains a simple version of the demo, with in-memory database.
+Check the [`database`](https://github.com/kaustavdm/ot_embed_appointment_demo/tree/database) branch for an example and walkthrough with PostgreSQL as the database backend, basic user authentication and multiple doctor/patient support.

 # Install

-See [INSTALL.md](INSTALL.md) for installation instruction and first time setup.
+**See [INSTALL.md](INSTALL.md) for installation instruction and first time setup.**

 ---